nuernber/Theia/docs/source/ransac.rst

 ========================

-In order to make our RANSAC classes consistent and extendible we specify an interface (via a pure virtual class) as a :class:`SampleConsensusEstimator` class.
+In order to make our RANSAC classes consistent and extendible we specify an interface as a :class:`SampleConsensusEstimator` class.
 All of the RANSAC variants in Theia are derived from this class, so they are all guaranteed to have the same interface.
-When using a RANSAC (or RANSAC-variant) class, you simply need to call the constructor (each class implements its own :ref:`constructor <section-constructors>`) and then call the :func:`Estimate <SampleConsensusEstimator::Estimate>` method.
+When using a RANSAC (or RANSAC-variant) class, you simply need to create a ransac object, set up the parameters you want to use, and then call the :func:`Estimate <SampleConsensusEstimator::Estimate>` method.

 .. function:: bool SampleConsensusEstimator::Estimate(const std::vector<Datum>& data, const Estimator<Datum, Model>& estimator, Model* best_model)